brentlintner/linus/README.md

 ## Usage

-Start up a simple chat repl with no open files, just the project directory stucture, terminal pane logs, and conversation history:
+Start up a simple chat repl with no open files, just the project directory structure, terminal pane logs, and conversation history:

 ```sh
 ai